Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Reserves drone regulation to the state and prevents cities and counties from passing their own drone ordinances, except for grandfathered ordinances adopted before April 1, 2017, ordinances enforcing FAA restrictions, and launch/landing rules on public property (non-commercial only).
-Local governments may operate their own drones for government functions.
+State preemption statute that strips cities and counties of authority to pass their own drone ordinances except for grandfathered ordinances adopted before April 1, 2017, ordinances enforcing federal restrictions, and policies prohibiting launch/landing on public property for non-commercial operations.
+Allows state and local governments to operate their own drones for government functions.

 View source